 print(f"Error: {response.status_code}")

-This script fetches a list of Maybelline products and prints their names and prices.
-You can customize the parameters to fetch data for other brands, categories, or price ranges.
+This simple script fetches a list of Maybelline products and prints their names and prices.